 Do I need to be a Zen student to join the Infinite Circle?

-Do I need to become a student of Sensei Joshin?
+Do I need to become a formal student?

-Answer: No you don’t have to be a student of Joshin for the first year of the program.
-However, if you want to become a Community Engaged Buddhist Minister, which requires an authorization, you will need to be a formal student of Joshin.
+Answer: No, you don’t have to be a student of Joshin for the first year of the program.
+There are some path options, however, in year 2, like lay ministry, that will require you to be a formal student.